Quotations and Allusions in

 No doubt Spenser borrowed the

-name for parrot fever or parrot disease, an infectious disease of parrots that
+Scientific name for parrot fever or parrot disease, an infectious disease

 Chapter